Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 # Empirical scaling of deep learning models in epistasis prediction

 ## Purpose
-This repository contains all scripts needed to replicate the analyses in the pub [TODO: add title and link] about the ability of a simple deep learning model to recover epistasis on a series of simulated benchmarks.
+This repository contains all scripts needed to replicate the analyses in the pub [TODO: add title and link].
+These abalyses test the ability of simple deep learning models to learn epistasic interactions is a series of simulated genotype-phenotype datasets.

 Our scripts and analyses are split up into three experiments that correspond to three sections in the pub: